W. G. V. Balchin: Geology

 After graduation Balchin gained an appointment as a research demonstrator at Cambridge, and in 1938 joined an Arctic expedition.
 In the Billefjorden, Spitsbergen, he was able to test the theory of isostasy, that the weight of ice during the Ice Age would have depressed the land beneath it and squeezed out some of the plastic layer below, the sima, which should have gradually oozed back, raising the land surface again, as the ice melted.
 Balchin and colleagues set out to map a 50-mile length of coast, camping out when it became too far to return to base each day.
 The mapping showed that isostatic uplift had raised the most southerly tip of the fjord coast by nearly 300 feet.
 Some of the place names given by the research team to specific features were later incorporated by the Norwegian government into official maps, including ‘Mount Balchin’, now ‘Balchinfjellet’, a 5000 ft glaciated peak at 78° north latitude.

 Cartography

-In World War II, Balchin worked on marine charts in the Hydrographic Department of the UK Admiralty in Bath, Somerset.
+In World War II, Balchin worked on marine charts in the Hydrographic Department of the British Admiralty in Bath, Somerset.
 As well as making marine charts, including those for the D-Day invasion of Normandy, France, in 1945, he also helped devise special air maps with scales suited to aircraft speeds and colours that maximized legibility in cockpit lighting.